manuelrojas19/locations-info-adapter-service/README.md

 ### 3. Prepare SSL Certificates

 Create a certificates directory in the root of your project and place your SSL certificates and keys (.pem, .CA, .JKS files) inside this directory.
-See this [documentation](https://github.com/manuelrojas19/aws-infra-k8s-mongo/blob/main/docs/certificates.md) in case you do not have it.

 ```bash
 mkdir certificates
 cd certificates